grantmcdermott/grantmcdermott.github.io/_posts/2018-03-16-science-bycatch.md

 This is the culmination of a lot of work over the last 18+ months.
 It was also a true interdisciplinary effort, involving a great team from a variety of backgrounds (economists, ecologists, conservation scientists, etc.).
 I've already tried to summarise the main contribution of the paper on [Twitter](https://twitter.com/grant_mcdermott/status/974388061457997825){:target="_blank"} and highlighted some of my favourite aspects.
 But here's a blog post for those of you aren't <strike>masochists</strike> on social media.

-(A quick clarification on definitions for anyone who isn't familiar with this literature: "Target stocks" refers to economically valuable fish stocks, like tuna, that are typically caught for human consumption.
-"Bycatch", on the other hand, refers to unintended fisheries catch, like turtles or dolphins getting caught in tuna nets.)
+*(A quick clarification on definitions first for anyone who isn't familiar with this literature: "Target stocks" refers to economically valuable fish stocks, like tuna, that are typically caught for human consumption.
+"Bycatch", on the other hand, refers to unintended fisheries catch, like turtles or dolphins getting caught in tuna nets.)*

 The paper is about an important collateral benefit of reforming global fisheries.
 Namely, how many threatened bycatch species would we save in the process?